 In our eagerness for simplification, we tend to ignore the real world operating dynamics that are caused by an event in one part of the continuum and cause lead on effects in other parts.
 Thus we must realize that action in any part of a social system may have repercussions in another

 Thus one must be careful while undertaking reform and we must get as much clarity of the possible unintended consequences of actions before proceeding.
-As the result from the survey shows, the unintended consequence of the Local Government Reforms of 2001 was the elimination of an important security layer of district and sub-divisional magistracy; the pivot around which law and order (a sub-continental word denoting security) revolved.
+As the result from the survey shows, the unintended consequence of the Local Government Reforms of 2001 was the elimination of an important security layer of district and sub-divisional magistracy.
+This had been the pivot around which law and order (a sub-continental word denoting security) revolved.
 The creation of this security gap encouraged the unhindered emergence of militancy in Swat and elsewhere in the KP province.
 This is discussed fully in a separate section.

 However, this does not mean that there should be no reforms.
 For instance there is a big policy gap that requires to be filled in the field of governance and security areas before the military can be expected to leave.
 This has now become quite frustrating.
 The military says that creating that policy is the job of the political executive.
 Whatever the arguments in this matter, one fact remains that the high level civil-military coordination required for a successful counter insurgency effort is missing.

-The result of the statistical study indicates that had governance been faithfully carried out by those who are responsible for it and then maybe the Swat crisis would never have happened.
-Failure by decision makers to fulfill their responsibilities and shun expediencies and short term gains would have reduced the chances of an upheaval in Swat.
-At the cost of being termed simplistic, the story of Swat indicates that the failure to manage the responsibility enjoined by law and the questionable role of leaders heading the system were the main factors responsible for the crisis.

 CHAPTER 3